Arthur-Matias/typescript-blockchain/README.md

 ## What is this

-This project is a cyptocurrency blockchain template API, developed with [TypeScript](https://www.typescriptlang.org/), [NodeJs](https://nodejs.org/) and Postman for requests to the API.
+This project is a cyptocurrency blockchain template API, developed with [TypeScript](https://www.typescriptlang.org/) and [NodeJs](https://nodejs.org/).

 This blockchain has many standard features of popular blockchains like Bitcoin and Ethereum.
 Many of these features are taken from the original Bitcoin whitepaper: